Cameronsplaze/AWS-ContainerManager/README.md

 ### If the container is unexpectedly Going Down, or Staying Up

 There's a few alarms inside the app that are supposed to shut down the system when specific events happen.
 Check the [Dashboard](https://console.aws.amazon.com/cloudwatch/home#dashboards) to see which alarm is (or isn't) triggering.
 (If you [disabled the dashboard](/Examples/README.md#dashboardenabled), view the [Alarms in CloudWatch](https://console.aws.amazon.com/cloudwatch/home#alarmsV2:)).
+Details on each alarm is also in the [leaf_stack Watchdog README](/ContainerManager/leaf_stack/NestedStacks/README.md#watchdog)

 - If the `Container Activity` alarm is the problem, adjust the [Watchdog.Threshold](/Examples/README.md#watchdogthreshold) config key.
 - If the `Instance Left Up` alarm is triggered, adjust the [whatever](/Examples/README.md#watchdoginstanceleftup) config keys.